domenipavec/rpi-dashboard/docs/rest_api/apistorage.md

 Available size on the device in bytes.

 ### use
 Fraction of the device that is used.
-This is (size-available)/size.
+This is (size - available)/size.

 ## /api/storage/throughput